 Check back to see how we’re doing.
 The early returns are more peace and harmony on the business front.
 That, my friends, is music to any entrepreneurs' ears.

-Partner + Happy Camper
+By Jason Piasecki, Partner + Happy Camper